-Status: 2013 application process is now CLOSED.Deadline: Applications must be submitted, per instructions below, by December 3, 2012.Award Amount: Up to $3,000 ($4,000 for teams) Notification: Applicants will be notified by by January 15, 2013 of the award results.
+Status: 2018 application process is now OPEN.Deadline: Applications must be submitted, per instructions below, by January 16, 2018.Award Amount: Up to $1500 Notification: Applicants will be notified by the end of February 2018 of the award results.

 Please note: The APS Office of International Programs charges no fees to manage its awards, and therefore requests that all awards are accepted with the understanding that overhead charges by awardee institutions will not be assessed.

 Get ALL the Latest Updates for ICPP2018: PLANT HEALTH IN A GLOBAL ECONOMY.
 Follow APS!